cptnnpkn/family-matters/content/Family Matters/2. NPCs/Merrick Joiner.md

 Over time, Merrick became respected and beloved.
 His students looked up to him as a mentor and a role model, and he took pride in their accomplishments.
 Though he may have been forced to retire as a warrior, he found a new way to serve, and he knew that he would continue to do so until the end of his days.

-Resided at the [[Joiner Estate|Joiner Estate]] until his unexpected death on the 19th of Mirtul in the year 1509.
+Resided at the [[content/Family Matters/3.
+Locations/Joiner Estate|Joiner Estate]] until his unexpected death on the 19th of Mirtul in the year 1509.